-UC San Diego Health System is a leader in minimally invasive hip and knee surgery, spinal surgery, and hand and upper extremity surgery to treat injuries, trauma, cancer and degenerative disease.
+UC San Diego Health is a leader in minimally invasive hip and knee surgery, spinal surgery, and hand and upper extremity surgery to treat injuries, trauma, cancer and degenerative disease.

-Surgeons at UC San Diego Health System excel in a broad spectrum of minimally invasive techniques for thoracic conditions including lung cancer [minimally invasive video-assisted thoracoscopic surgery (VATS)], hyperhidrosis (endoscopic thoracic sympathectomy), thymus tumors and Myasthenia gravis (robotic thymectomy).
+Surgeons at UC San Diego Health excel in a broad spectrum of minimally invasive techniques for thoracic conditions including lung cancer [minimally invasive video-assisted thoracoscopic surgery (VATS)], hyperhidrosis (endoscopic thoracic sympathectomy), thymus tumors and Myasthenia gravis (robotic thymectomy).

 We have one of the busiest single incision laparoscopic urologic surgery programs in the nation.
 In addition, our reputation as an international leader for urologic cancer care is due in part to our development of some of the latest robotic surgical techniques.
 Minimally invasive and robot-assisted techniques are used for prostate, kidney, bladder and testes cancer, and other urologic diseases and disorders.